arctius1024/onagal_umbrella/README.md

 In particular if there is a good file/path traversing hex package I'd be most interested - the few that I saw seemed outdated or not fit for purpose.
 I'd rather not be in the business of custom writing that sort of thing if I can avoid it.

+See [TODO.md](https://github.com/arctius1024/onagal_umbrella/blob/master/TODO.md) for a more granular status on completed and upcoming work.